Arnold High School: Band

 Arnold High School's "Blue Thunder" Band is made up of approximately 150 members.
 The marching band is very active, attending every football game and several competitions during the fall season.
 The band is also a prominent part of Panama City Beach's community, participating in several parades and volunteer service at music festivals all over town.
 Students in the program are offered leadership training, community service opportunities, and individual performance opportunities with Solo and Ensemble and throughout the community.

-Clubs

-Arnold High School has a variety of clubs and extra-curricular activities for students to participate in throughout the year.
-The clubs Arnold currently offers include: Beta Club, National Honor Society, Student Government Association, eSports Club, Anchor Club, Key Club, Art Club, Fellowship of Christian Athletes, Latin Club, Spanish Club, Yearbook Club, and Spectrum (Gay-Straight Alliance).